-2.22.5 Considering the influence of soil moisture on phenology with $F^$ forcing units; heat sum which has to be reached before the actual phenophase can be started actual hydraulic head (calculated by using the van Genuchten parameters of the upper soil layer and the mean soil water content of the rooted soil zone)
+2.22.5 Considering the influence of soil moisture on phenology

 A stress factor has been introduced into the [landuse\table] of WaSiM in order to simulate the influence of soil moisture on phenological development.
+The factor is labelled as with $F^$ forcing units; heat sum which has to be reached before the actual phenophase can be started actual hydraulic head (calculated by using the van Genuchten parameters of the upper soil layer and the mean soil water content of the rooted soil zone) HReduDry hydraulic head for beginning dryness stress (reduction of transpiration)

-The factor is labelled as StressFactorDynPhen and can be defined separately for each landuse type.
+StressFactorDynPhen and can be defined separately for each landuse type.
 As shown in Equation (2.22.17) the stress factor is used as scaling parameter for the forcing units (F\).